What is SD-WAN?

 Definition of SD-WAN

 With SD-WAN, you can use the bandwidth from all of your circuits at the same time.
-Therefore, you can ensure the highest level of performance for your end users.
-SD-WAN utilizes application aware routing that tracks important circuit qualities, such as packet loss, latency, jitter and load.
+Therefore, ensuring the highest level of performance for your end users.
+SD-WAN utilizes application aware routing that tracks important circuit qualities, such as packet loss, latency, jitter, and load.
 As a result, traffic is redirected to the best available path in real time, making sure applications have the required bandwidth to process critical business functions.

-SD-WAN uses identity-based firewall features that automatically apply security and traffic shaping rules to ensure optimal performance.
+To ensure optimal performance, SD-WAN uses identity-based firewall features that automatically apply security and traffic shaping rules.
 In addition, intrusion protection fortifies your network from any internal vulnerabilities and the latest external threats.
 You can use content filtering to block undesirable web content.
-Also, you can securely connect every office with auto-provisioning IPsec-based VPN technology.
+Likewise, you can securely connect every office with auto-provisioning IPsec-based VPN technology.

 Scale your network with ease.

-When expanding your business, adding a new office to your network can be a time consuming, expensive and potentially manual process for your technology team.
-With SD-WAN, you can deploy branches online quickly using whatever connectivity is available.
-Plus, template-based, zero-touch provisioning from a centralized resource enables you to save time and maintain security standards.
+When expanding your business, adding a new office to your network can be a time consuming, expensive, and potentially manual process for your technology team.
+However, with SD-WAN you can deploy branches online quickly using whatever connectivity is available.
+Plus, save time and maintain security standards with template-based, zero-touch provisioning from a centralized resource.

 Simplify your operations.

 SD-WAN simplifies your corporate network in so many ways.
 It’s highly secure.
 It protects you against service outages.
-It lets you bring new offices online really fast, so your network can scale with your business.
-And, SD-WAN gives you next-level control and visibility into your network traffic.
+It lets you bring new offices online fast, so your network can scale with your business.
+Plus, SD-WAN gives you next-level control and visibility into your network traffic.

 Benefit from partnering with Blackfoot.

 A core network requirement for Blackfoot Communications is ensuring the most secure and rapid route is built for every connection and every application.
 We are focused on connection quality and guaranteed up-time because our network is the backbone of our business.
-We have an experienced and growing CCIE certified networking team coupled with deep relationships with innovative technology vendors.
+Blackfoot's experienced and growing certified networking team, plus deep relationships with innovative technology vendors enable us to connect your business to more.
 Above all, we build your network as if it was our network.